SW1992/Intermediate-Algorithm-Scripting/README.md

-# Intermediate-Algorithm-Scripting
+# Intermediate-Bonfires

-freecodecamp Intermediate bonfire solutions.
-Work In Progress.
-Check out my profile for confirmation https://www.freecodecamp.com/sw1992
+Here's my solutions for the freecodecamp Intermediate Algorithm Scripting section.

+Check the txt file's for a short description of the task.
+Check the js files for the solution code.

+This is a work in progress.
+I will update this as i have more solutions to add.